ExpressLRS/Docs/docs/quick-start/unbricking.md

         - Solder your Receiver 5v into this pad.
     - If in the above steps, you're not able to find a 5v pad suitable for this procedure, follow the following:
         - Disconnect the 5v wire of the Receiver from the 5v pad on the Flight Controller.
-        - Solder a different length of wire into any of the 5v pad on the Flight Controller.
+        - Solder a different length of wire into any of the 5v pads on the Flight Controller.
         - Expose a suitable length of conductor of this wire that you can connect with the Receiver's 5v wire LATER.

 2. If you've connected a LiPo from the previous step, disconnect it.
-Also unplug the Flight Controller from your computer.
+Also, unplug the Flight Controller from your computer.

 3. Bridge the Boot Pads on the Receiver to put it in Bootloader mode manually.
     - If your Receiver has a button, take an alligator clip to keep the button pressed.